GOAL: By 2014, reduce fuel use by commuters and campus fleet to 25% below 1990 levels.

 BicyCal is a student-founded organization that aims to empower UCB students, faculty and staff to successfully integrate the bicycle into their daily lives.
 Even learn how to maintain your bike!

 Bicycle Fix-It Stations are ready for use outside Moffitt Library and near the Energy Biosciences Building the corner of Oxford and Hearst.
-Air pumps, tools, and instructions to make basic adjustments and repair are free and available for the entire campus community, courtesy of by Parking and Transportation.

 Car sharing services on/adjacent to campus include City CarShare, Zipcar, and Enterprise Rent-a-Car.